 Trinity UCC seeks to care for, nurture, and empower its members to make an impact on the community in which we live.
 The Sounds of the Heart ministry raises funds to purchase automatic external defibrillators (AEDs) in public buildings and churches in Lexington.
-This includes: schools, the police station, the Margaret Gray Senior Center, City Hall, and many churches, including: Lexington United Methodist, Presbyterian Disciples, Second Baptist, Immaculate Conception, First Assembly of God, and Trinity UCC.
-Thanks to all of you who support us in our mission to provide this life-saving equipment!
+This includes: schools, the police station, the Margaret Gray Senior Center, City Hall, and many churches.

 On May 23, 2016 Mutual Aid Exchange Insurance (MAX) presented Sounds of the Heart with $3000 for the purchase of AEDs.
 "Max is a fair and socially responsible enterprise that believes in giving back," said David Wine, President and CEO."We have a program called Mutual Aid Ministries (MAX) which provides funds for people in need and worthwhile community projects.
 We couldn't be more pleased to help out this wonderful, life-giving project."

 The Cancer Assistance Relief ministry (CAR) provides transportation for cancer patients living in the 64067 zip code to their chemo or radiation treatments in Kansas City.
 Since 1987, CAR has helped more than 300 people and has traveled more than 650,000 miles!
-If you would like to be an important part of another person's healing and recovery, please call Betty Weddle at 660-909-2868.
+If you would like to be an important part of another person's healing and recovery, or if you need transportation, please call Betty Weddle at 660-909-2868.
 Volunteer CAR drivers transport patients living in the 64067 zip code and are reimbursed $25 for mileage.

 Mutual Aid Exchange and its Mutual Aid Ministries program presented a $6000 check to Cancer Assistance Relief (CAR) on May 23, 2016.
 The funds will help purchase a newer lower-mileage van.
 The current CAR van has been on the road since 2011 and has averaged nearly 1200 miles a month.
 Volunteer drivers made 138 round trips in 2015.
 "We want to replace the current van in order to avoid potential breakdowns with ill patients on board.," said Betty Weddle, of Letzig Group Inc., and a founder of CAR.
 Letzig Group represents MAX in Lexington and surrounding areas.
 Dave Wine, CEO of MAX Insurance, said," When Betty told us about the CAR program, we were more than happy to lend our support.
 It's a great service that helps many families at a critical time in their lives.